Ali al-Rida: Death and burial

-Al-Rida died in Tus (present-day Mashhad) on the last day of Safar 203 (September 818), possibly poisoned.
-Other given dates range from Safar 202 (September 817) to Dhu al-Qa'da 203 (May 819).
+Al-Rida died in Tus (present-day Mashhad) on the last day of Safar 203 (September 818), probably poisoned.
+Other given dates range from Safar 202 (September 817) to Dhu al-Qadah 203 (May 819).
 The sources seem to agree that al-Rida died after a short illness as he accompanied al-Mamun and his entourage back to Baghdad.
 His death followed shortly after the assassination of al-Fadl ibn Sahl, the Persian vizier of al-Mamun, who had become a divisive figure.
 Both deaths are attributed in Shia sources to al-Mamun as he made concessions to the Arab party to smooth his return to Iraq.
 Madelung writes that the sudden deaths of the vizier and the heir apparent, whose presence would have made any reconciliation with the powerful Abbasid opposition in Baghdad virtually impossible, strongly suggest that al-Mamun was responsible for them.
-This opinion is echoed by Kennedy and Bobrick, and Bayhom-Daou considers this the prevalent view among Western historians.
-Similarly, Rizvi writes that the sudden reversal of al-Mamun’s pro-Shia policies and his attempt to eradicate the memory of al-Rida might support the accusations against the caliph.
+This opinion is echoed by Hugh N. Kennedy and Bobrick, and Bayhom-Daou considers this the prevalent view among Western historians.
+Similarly, Rizvi writes that the sudden reversal of al-Mamun's pro-Shia policies and his attempt to eradicate the memory of al-Rida might support the accusations against the caliph.
 In contrast, the Sunni historians al-Tabari and al-Masudi, who both lived under the Abbasids, do not consider the possibility of murder.
 In particular, al-Masudi writes that al-Rida died as a result of consuming too many grapes.
-Alternatively, the Shia scholar Tabatabai believes that al-Mamun poisoned al-Rida in view of the growing popularity of the latter and the immediate proliferation of the Shia teachings.
+Alternatively, the Shia scholar Muhammad Husayn Tabataba'i believed that al-Mamun poisoned al-Rida given the growing popularity of the latter and the immediate proliferation of the Shia teachings.
 Some Sunni authors seem to have also adopted the Shia practice of referring to al-Rida's death as martyrdom.

 The caliph then asked a group of Alids to examine the body of al-Rida and testify that he had died of natural causes.
-At the funeral, al-Mamun recited the last prayers himself, and the reports note his display of grief during the funeral.
+At the funeral, al-Mamun recited the last prayers himself.
+The reports note his display of grief during the funeral.
 Madelung does not view these emotions as necessarily insincere, noting that on other occasions in the reign of al-Mamun, cold political calculation appears to have outweighed the personal sentiments and ideals.
 A year later, in Safar 204 (August 819), the caliph entered Baghdad without a fight.
 The anti-caliph, Ibrahim ibn al-Mahdi, had already fled from the city several weeks earlier.
 The return to Baghdad marked the end of the pro-Shia policies of al-Mamun, and was followed by the return to the traditional black color of the Abbasids.